Knowledge Hub

 Withdrawal of a Calderbank offer

-You can withdraw a Calderbank offer at any time prior to it being accepted by the other party.
-Once it has been withdrawn or rejected, it is no longer valid.
+You can withdraw a Calderbank offer at any time before it’s accepted by the other party.
+Once it has been withdrawn or rejected, it’s no longer valid.

 Modification of a Calderbank offer